astorDev/horology/flutter/docs/custom-cupertino.md

 );
 ```

-One more cherry on top fancy logic is the logic of rendering the picker date.
+One more cherry on top of fancy logic is the logic of rendering the picker date.
 Which includes showing "Today" for the current date:

 ```dart
 var localization = CupertinoLocalizations.of(context);